 During his talk, Davis went into detail about his passion for living with, studying and appreciating “those who have not forgotten the old ways,” like Jaguar shamans, Inuit elders and Buddhists living in the Himalayas.
 By traveling to the most remote parts of the world and fully immersing himself in the local tribes and culture, Davis learned how indigenous people welcome and live with the diversity of the world.

 His words strongly resonated with us, as experiential learning is one of the core principles on which EF Education First and Go Ahead were founded.
 By developing our tour itineraries with this principle in mind, we have been able to help travelers not only see the world, but truly experience it.
-Alex, Senior Customized Tour Specialist, knows exactly what Davis means after visiting a local Masai tribe with her group on our Kenya Wildlife Safari and learning about the Urubamba community on our tour of Peru.
+Alex, our Senior Customized Tour Specialist, knows exactly what Davis means after visiting a local Masai tribe with her group on our Kenya Wildlife Safari and learning about the Urubamba community on our tour of Peru.

 In the Masai Mara, Alex’s group was taken around the village by the local Masai warriors who welcomed travelers into their homes, showed them local dances and provided background on their traditions and practices.
 “The reason that I fell in love with Kenya was the wonderful Kenyans whom we met while on the tour,” Alex explains.
 “From the local tour guides to the staff at the hotels to the villagers we met in the Masai Mara, everyone was very warm and welcoming.”